Non-Markovian Cosmic-Ray Pitch-Angle Transport from Mirror Interactions: Results

-If we restrict to GC trajectories with $ v_\parallel = \mu v,$ then the orbit phase factor reduces to $\exp(i k_\parallel v \mu t)$.
+In the full diffusive limit, we can start from the mirror force update in Eq.~\ref{eq:LGV_mu_sde} and evaluate $D_{\rm \mu\mu}$ via the TGK formula\citep{1957Kubo,2004Shalchi}.
+If we restrict to GC trajectories and overlook the fast gyromotion, then the orbit phase factor reduces to $\exp(i k_\parallel v \mu t)$.
 In this case there is no dependence on the gyro-orbit.
 The mirror force only couples to gradients of $B_\parallel$ along the field line, and thus does not require information about the gyrophase.
 Accordingly, only the $n=0$ resonance survives, and no Bessel functions appear.
 The $D_{\rm \mu\mu}^{\rm Mirror}$ is then calculated as